flightaware/casstcl/README.md

 Given a schema and table and the name of an array, the array with key-value pairs where the keys are the names of each column in the table and the values are the cassandra data types of those columns

+We are also not satisfied with how this works, either, and it is likely to change in the (near) future.

+Bugs
+---

+Some Cassandra data types are unimplemented or broken.
+Specifically *unknown*, *custom*, *decimal*, *varint*, and *timeuuid* either don't or probably don't work.

+Memory leaks are a distinct possibility.

+The code is new and therefore hasn't gotten a lot of use.
+Nonetheless, the workhorse functions **async**, **exec** and **select** seem to work pretty well.